yyao007/rshell/README.md

     * Any command using `<<<` input redirection and has double quotes which are not in pairs.
     * Any command has nothing between redirect or piping operators.

+#### Added features of cd and signals
+Now the rshell can handle cd command to change directory and signals like ctrl C and ctrl Z without quitting rshell.
+Added features are:

+1. `cd <PATH>` will change the current working directory to <PATH>.
+If the <PATH> doesn't exist, then cd will report an error message.
+If the <PATH> begins with a `/`, then it's an absolute path indicates that you can change to that directory wherever you are.

+2. `cd` will change the current working directory to the user's home directory.

+3. `cd -` will change the current working directory to the previous working directory.

+4. The prompt now will display the current working directory.
+If that directory contains the user's home folder, then rshell will replace the home folder with a `~`.
+For example, my home folder is `/home/csmajs/yyao007`.
+So if I'm in the directory `/home/csmajs/yyao007/cs100/rshell`, then the prompt would display `~/cs100/rshell`.

+5. If the user types ctrl+C which is `^C`, rshell will not exit.
+Instead, the current foreground job would exit itself.
+If the job is killed, then control will return to the rshell.

+6. If the user types ctrl+Z which is `^Z`, rhsell will stop the current foreground job and put it in background.
+Then, if the user types `fg`, rshell will bring the newest background job to the foreground.
+The user can also type `bg` to let the newest background job continue running parallel with the rshell.
+If there is no background job, the `fg` and `bg` commands will report an error message.

+7. rshell now will run the `ls` command of my own version.

 **All source codes can be found at [rshell/src](https://github.com/yyao007/rshell/tree/master/src)**

 ## How to install rshell